Jump to content

 Publications about NWT Thorpe Marshes

 James Emerson's The Birds of Whitlingham & Thorpe 2023.
 This includes bird records for NWT Thorpe Marshes in 2023.
-Longer items include a report on a white stork over Thorpe Marshes and nesting cormorants and herons acrooss the river at Whitlingham CP.
+Longer items include a report on a white stork over Thorpe Marshes and nesting cormorants and herons across the river at Whitlingham CP.

 Updated version (June 2020) of Dragonflies and Damselflies of the Whitlingham Area, which has a lot of records and photos from Thorpe Marshes.
 Report on spiders and related species (April 2020): Arachnids of the Whitlingham area by James Emerson, also includes records and photos from NWT Thorpe Marshes.